alondj/Mesh_R-CNN_Computer_Vision_project/README.md

 ```
 python demo.py demo.py -m ShapeNet --modelPath  --threshold 0.2
 --imagePath *path to an image file to test on*
---savePath *path to save output files to*  --residual
+--savePath *path to save output files to*  --residual --show
 ```

 #### Usage